QuaCau-TheSphere/Graphvidian/README.md

 - Support cluster for each subgraph
 - Support pairing nodes (nodes that should be a cluster by themselves)
 - Generate a master graph and individual graphs of each cluster (ideal for large graph)
-- Generate with `unflatten` (useful to [distribute nodes on the same rank of a wide graph to different lines](https://stackoverflow.com/a/11136488/3416774))
+- Support running multiple commands (useful if you want to generate different layouts to know which one looks nicest, use unflatten to [distribute nodes on the same rank of a wide graph to different lines](https://stackoverflow.com/a/11136488/3416774), or overlaying legend or watermark)

 # How to use
 Since I make for myself to serve my need, it doesn't have a nice UI yet.
 To use it to serve your need, you will need to get your hand wet 😎